Zyro Review (2021)

 Hopefully this gets fixed in the future though, and we expect it will be high on the list of priorities for Zyro.

 Excellent Templates to Work With

-Thankfully it’s not all bad news, and you do actually get 55 templates to play around with, and there’s another 40 or so more templates coming down the pipeline.
+Thankfully it’s not all bad news, and you do get more than 100 templates to play around with, and the number keeps growing.

 Given their update schedule I wouldn’t be surprised if we see even more than that.
 Keep in mind that WordPress.com only offers about 200-300 templates for you to work with, so Zyro’s number is roughly in-line with what you’d expect.